schell/renderling/DEVLOG.md

 state that need to be updated to run the shaders.
 The most recent was that the size of the atlas needs to be updated on the GPU when the atlas changes.

+I'm moving over tests from `renderling/scene/gltf_support.rs` to `renderling/stage/gltf_support.rs` one at a time.

 ## Thu Dec 7, 2023

 Ongoing work to get GLTF files on-the-slab working.
 When this work is done GLTF